+In the city of Johannesburg, the SARS-CoV-2 levels in Goudkoppies have increased to up to 2 log copies/ml.
 In Ekurhuleni almost all the WWTPs continue to decrease with corresponding decrease in clinical cases.
-However, marginal increases in SARS-CoV-2 levels were observed in Vlakplaats in Ekurhuleni South.
+However, marginal increases in SARS-CoV-2 levels were observed in Vlakplaats at Ekurhuleni South, in week 12.